PowerDNS/pdns/docs/markdown/recursor/running.md

 (Re-)Load Lua script.
 Note that loading a script fully replaces the one currently loaded.

+### `reload-lua-config [filename]`
+(Re-)Load the Lua configuration file.
+Note that *FILENAME* will be fully executed, any settings changed at runtime that are not modified in this file, will still be active.
+Also note that the process will block (not answering queries) when reloading, this might take a long time when an RPZ has to be transferred.

 ### `reload-zones`
 Reload data about all authoritative and forward zones.
 The configuration file is also scanned to see if the **auth-domain**, **forward-domain** and **export-etc-hosts** statements have changed, and if so, these changes are incorporated.